iomesh/docs/docs/volume-operations/expand-pv.md

 3. Run the following command to apply the new YAML file.

     ```bash
-    kubectl apply -f example-pvc.yaml
+    kubectl apply -f pvc.yaml
     ```

-4. Run the following command to check the capacity of the PVC.
+4. Run the following command to check the capacity of the PVC. 获取对应的 PV 名字

     ```bash
     kubectl get pvc example-pvc
     ```

     After running the command, you should see an example below:

     ```output
     NAME          STATUS   VOLUME                                     CAPACITY    ACCESS MODES   STORAGECLASS                AGE